-3.5 LOSS ABSORBTION MECHANISM
+3.5 3.5.
+LOSS ABSORBTION MECHANISM

-In implementing the Default Management Process, the Corporation will aim at minimizing, to the extent possible and on best efforts basis, the losses to the Corporation and its stakeholders.
-If there are nonetheless losses to the Corporation, the Corporation must apply, in specified order, a series of financial resources to ensure its ongoing viability and financial solvency.
+In implementing the default management processDefault Management Process, the Corporation will aim at minimizing, to the extent possible and on best efforts basis, the losses to the Corporation and its stakeholders.
+If there are nonetheless losses to the Corporation, the Corporation must apply, in specified order, a series of financial remedies resources to ensure its ongoing viability and financial solvency.
 The loss absorption mechanism, also referred as Default Waterfall, is described in Sub-section 1.6.